 Psalm 139:13-16 is a beautiful description of our creation and development.
 Listen to what the Psalmist says.

 "For you created my inmost being: you knit me together in my mother's womb.
 I praise you because I am fearfully and wonderfully made: your works are wonderful, I know that full well.
 My frame was not hidden from you when I was made in the secret place when I was woven together in the depths of the earth.
 All the days ordained for me were written in your book before one of them came to be."

 I don't understand how it all works, but God knits each of us together in our mother's womb.
 He is intimately involved in the design of each of our bodies, minds, personalities, spirits.
 God knit us together in a special and unique way.

 That's pretty amazing, don't you think?
 The creator of the whole universe is intimately involved with each of us from the very beginning.
 He put us together knowing full well what we would be tempted with and where our bent would lie.

-How will we change when we accept deep in our hearts that our children have been specially designed by God?
-Will it be easier to step aside and let him do his work without the anxiety so many parents have expressed?
+How will we change when we accept the truth that our children have been specially designed by God?
+Will it be easier to step aside and let him do his work without the anxiety so many parents express?
 Our kids have to make mistakes to learn lessons as they travel through life.

 I heard a saying one time from an older woman I admire.
 Here's what she tells young moms: "kids will be kids.
 You don't have to worry about what they will do.
 All you have to work on is how you respond and react to it."
-I believe it's a universal principle for parents of all ages.
+I believe it's a wise principle for parents of all ages to embrace.

-What would happen if we decided to partner with God in raising our children and then loving them unconditionally as they become adults?
+What would happen if we decided to partner with God in raising our children, loving them unconditionally as they become adults?
 Instead of feeling guilt or shame, what if we approached our parenthood with something like this?

 "Ok, God, look what your child did today!"